valancej/documentation/_general/integrations/pulumi.md

 ## Defining Your Service

-Because all the commands in your pipeline, via your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}), are executed inside the service you define and build build via your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) - the first thing you will need to do is define a service that is capable of executing Pulumi commands.
+Because all the commands in your pipeline, via your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}), are executed inside the service you define and build via your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) - the first thing you will need to do is define a service that is capable of executing Pulumi commands.

 To do this, you can create a Dockerfile that looks similar to the one below: